 Omschrijving Probleem

 VASCO’s software deployment and testing framework (SDTF) runs on a windows test control host.
-Migrating it to a microservice based architecture using docker containers would reduce the amount of resources required to run the framework and the test running on it.
+Migrating it to a microservice based architecture using docker containers and selenium grid technology would reduce the amount of resources required to run the framework and the test running on it.

 This would lead to a more cost-effective system as it removes the need to virtualize the operating systems on V-Cloud.
+Furthermore, it will be possible to use these resources to run more tests in parallel.

+This thesis will investigate how to implement these technologies and document the resulting performance increase.

 Doelstellingen van de bachelorproef (kwantitatief en moeten meetbaar zijn)